ChilliCream/graphql-platform/website/README.md

 6. Finish the Markdown file.

-## Create a new documentation version
+## Creating a new documentation version

-1. Create a new directory for the new version inside of the product directory, for example `src/docs/hotchocolate/v13`.
+1. Create a new directory for the new version inside of the product directory, e.g. `src/docs/hotchocolate/v13`.
 2. Copy the contents of the previous version directory into the newly created version.
 3. Open just the new version directory in a separate VS Code instance.
 4. Search for `/docs/hotchocolate/v12/` and replace it with `/docs/hotchocolate/v13/`. (`hotchocolate` being the product, `v12` the previous version and `v13` the new version)